AusDTO/dta-website/_assessment-reports/alpha-digital-marketplace.md

 ### Criterion 2 – Have a multi-disciplinary team

 By the end of Alpha, the team were fully staffed with a multi-disciplinary team.
 They developed an effective onboarding process for new team members.
-The latest team member commented they had access to all systems within two hours of starting and could see all interactions between members of the team, and had access to people of all levels of seniority within the programme.
+The latest team member commented they had access to all systems within two hours of starting and could see all interactions between members of the team, and had access to people of all levels of seniority within the program.

 The team is not averse to conflict and team members felt that they were able to discuss ideas freely with one another to constructively reach consensus.
 Team members engaged in robust discussions, regardless of role, skillset, or seniority.
 We saw evidence of this during the in-flight check-ins and particularly during the Alpha assessment when the team spontaneously debated the implications of assessor feedback.